aminarich/TasteMatch_/README.md

 # TasteMatch: Food Recommendation Generator

 ## Project Overview
 TasteMatch is a Python-based food recommendation system that helps users decide what to eat based on mood, budget, and preferences.
 It also introduces users to new meal ideas they may not normally choose.
+Many people, especially college students have trouble deciding on what foods to eat or eat the same foods over and over again.
+This will help them by recommending various foods to them quickly.

 ## Features
 - Mood-based food suggestions (comfort, spicy, healthy, sweet, adventurous)